geowugh/geowugh.github.io/README.md

   * Geochemistry

 * Experiment
-  * Geochemical treatment for Sr-Nd-Pb isotopes and REEs
+  * Geochemical treatment for Sr-Nd-Pb isotopes and trace elements
   * Use of TIMS and (LA)-ICP-MS

 __Publications__